komal-akhlaq/Automated-SQL-Query-Generation-and-Optimization-Using-LLM/README.md

 ## Contents

 - **Automated__SQL.ipynb**: A Jupyter Notebook showcasing the automation of SQL tasks using Python.
 This includes examples of connecting to databases, executing queries, and processing results programmatically.
+- **input_questions.txt**: A text file containing natural language questions to be converted into SQL queries.
+- **database.db**: An SQLite database file used by the notebook to store and query data.
+- **Output Files**: The results of the queries are saved in text files named `Question1.txt` to `Question6.txt`.

 ## Features